kpagacz/metronome/README.md

 ```python
 app.run(port=8080)
 ```
-After such a change Metronome will listen on port 8080.
+After such a change and a restart of the app Metronome will listen on port 8080.

 ## Metronome API
 Metronome currently exposes a single endpoint: /v1/models/cleaner